 In 2015, the Company entered into the Einstein License Agreement with Einstein for certain patent rights relating to the Company's core technology platform for the engineering of biologics to control T cell activity, precision, immune-modulatory drug product candidates, and two supporting technologies that enable the discovery of costimulatory signaling molecules (ligands) and T cell targeting peptides.
-On July 31, 2017, the Company and Einstein amended and restated the Einstein License Agreement which modified certain obligations of the parties under the Einstein License Agreement.
-For the years ended December 31, 2021 and 2020, the Company incurred approximately \$619,000 and \$75,000, respectively, in fees and to Einstein in relation to this license.
+The Company entered into an amended and restated license agreement on July 31, 2017, as amended on October 2018, which modified certain obligations of the parties under the Einstein License Agreement.
+For the years ended December 31, 2022 and 2021, the Company incurred approximately \$0 and \$619,000, respectively, in fees and to Einstein in relation to this license.

 The Company's remaining commitments with respect to the Einstein License are based on the attainment of future milestones.
 The aggregate amount of milestone payments made under the Einstein License may equal up to \$1.85 million for each Licensed Product, and up to \$1.85 million for each new indication of a Licensed Product.
 Additionally, the aggregate amount of one-time milestone payments based on cumulative sales of all Licensed Products may equal up to \$5.75 million.
-The

-Company is also party to a service agreement with Einstein to support the Company's ongoing research and development activities.
+The Company is also party to a service agreement with Einstein to support the Company's ongoing research and development activities.